qir-alliance/pyqir/docs/upgrade.md

 ## Parser

-PyQIR 0.7 unified parsing and code generation into a single API that is designed to support both.
+iqm_pyqir 0.7 unified parsing and code generation into a single API that is designed to support both.
-This makes PyQIR much more powerful and will enable workflows that involve inspecting, running passes on, or otherwise transforming QIR that is parsed or generated using PyQIR.
+This makes iqm_pyqir much more powerful and will enable workflows that involve inspecting, running passes on, or otherwise transforming QIR that is parsed or generated using iqm_pyqir.
-This means that the API for `pyqir-parser` had to be completely redesigned, which unfortunately makes upgrading challenging.
+This means that the API for `iqm_pyqir-parser` had to be completely redesigned, which unfortunately makes upgrading challenging.
 Here are some tips.

 ### Modules